-How to Book a Last Minute Holiday
+How to Book a Last-Minute Holiday

 First, make sure you find an airline or tour operator that will give you as much flexibility as possible within their booking terms.
 This should allow you to alter the dates or defer travel if you need to.

-When to book a last minute holiday and flights
+When to book a last-minute holiday and flights

-As it comes to book consider who you’re travelling with.
+When the time comes to book consider who you’re travelling with.
 If it’s just you and your partner, you could book the last remaining seats, on opposite sides of the plane.
 On the other hand, if you’re with family, it’s best to book further in advance to secure hotel rooms/seats closer together.

 If you’re looking for cheap, last-minute holidays and deals on flights, prices will usually come down closer to the departure date.
 To find the best jaw-dropping prices sign up to travel company newsletters.